logista/btsite/_drafts/writing-with-images.md

 `<time passes`
 {: .center}

 OMG how cool was that!
+You can't see what I did, unless you go to my [GitHub repository](https://github.com/logista/btsite2015) and poke around [this pull request](https://github.com/logista/btsite2015/pull/64).
 I'm really liking this branch-off-to-do-a-thing capability in git.
 I'm still just a neophyte, but I think I'm starting to get the hang of it.

 ## Back to Images